Baked Alaska

 Freeze 8 hours

-When it comes to Frozen Desserts, it’s hard to think of anything more eye-catching than a Baked Alaska.
-The simple Vanilla Pound Cake and rich ice cream are all served under a beautiful meringue topping that makes this dish the perfect finishing touch to a special occasion.
+When it comes to Frozen Desserts, it’s hard to think of anything more eye-catching than a Baked Alaska making this dish the perfect finishing touch to a special occasion!
+Try out my Ice Cream Cake and Frozen Mud Pie too!

 This is probably one of the most impressive ice cream desserts you’ll ever make.
 Baked Alaska is made with a cake base, layers of ice cream, and a browned meringue topping.
 The beautiful meringue and distinct layers in every slice make it look intimidating, but you don’t have to be a world-class chef to make this recipe.
 In fact, you’ll be amazed at just how easy the directions are!